xhanak2/CodeWars/README.md

 ## Consecutive Fib numbers
 There is a given number and you have to find two consecutive Fibonacci numbers f1 and f2 where f1*f2=given number.
 If exist return true if not false

+## Bouncing balls
+The ball is falling from high h and bounce with parametre bounce.
+How many times is visible from window in height windows